 The Separatists were not forced to give outsiders a break because outsiders were the majority.
-Tyrants were never before afraid to oppress the masses.
+That had never before forced any government to refrain from imposing its rule over the voiceless.

 The Separatists were not tricked into being outnumbered.
 They planned to take with them more than their own number.